 Schreiber-Bogen Card Modelling Ulm Minster

-The minster building was started as a gothic hall church with three naves of the same height and width.
-With the construction, parts of a church were used which had stood before the gates of Ulm and had been pulled down.
-Later the plans were changed in favour of a basilica, where the main nave was somewhat higher than the two side aisles.
-The enormous west tower of the church had a close relationship to the building of the main nave.
-At the end of the 15th century the lower part of the tower was considered to be in danger of falling down, as it could no longer carry the weight of the upper part of the tower, which was getting higher and higher.
-In about 1500 the building had to be strengthened by additional constructions.
-Among other things, another arch was put in above the organ.
-During these changes a row of slim columns was added to each of the side aisles, and these carry a star vault.
+The Minster was started as a Gothic church with three equal and equally wide ships.
+During the construction of parts of a church were used, which had stood at the gates of Ulm, and was demolished.
+Later changed its mind in favor of a basilica, central nave was slightly higher than the two side aisles.
+The massive west tower of the church was closely linked with the construction of the central nave.
+At the end of the 15th century the lower part of the tower as a danger of collapse was because he could no longer bear the burden of ever increasing upper tower part.
+In 1500 the building had to be reinforced by additional installations.
+Including a further sheet was used on the organ.
+With these changes, slender pillars was placed in the aisles one row each carrying a stellar vault.

 Length: 48 cm